pkivolowitz/curses-tanks/README.md

 Some of you took it upon yourselves to finish the game based on our classwork.
 Make sure you conform to all aspects of this specification then choose a very lucky partner.
 Decide on extra credit and have them do the heavier lifting.

+# Sample ideas for extra credit

+1. A player can give up their shot in exchange for being able to move left and right.
+2. You can implement wind - make sure a wind value is displayed somewhere.
+3. You can implement craters left behind by shots.

 # What if you have nothing to show or your game doesn't work / compile / etc?